 The Bradford Mentoring Programme

-You will be partnered with a suitable mentor and over the course of the programme you will be able to:
+You will be partnered with a suitable mentor and over the course of the programme you may be able to:

 - Gain insight into your chosen career sector